cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

   - 2x USB 2.0 on the front panel via internal USB header (one port in USB mapping)
   - 4x USB 2.0 on the back (one port in USB mapping)
   - 1x RGB Fusion 2.0
-  - 2x USB 3.1 Gen 2 on the front via internal USB header
+  - 2x USB 3.2 Gen 1 on the front via internal USB header
-  - 5x USB 3.1 Gen 2 on the back
+  - 2x USB 3.2 Gen 2 on the back
+  - 3x USB 3.2 Gen 1 on the back
 	- 3x with USB 2.0 personality
-  - 2x USB-C (each on back/front)
+  - 2x USB-C (one back and front with up to 10 Gbps)
 - Continuity Camera with iPhone 14 Pro

 # What doesn't work well?

-Usually the hack boots as expected, but sometimes it stucks at the apple logo w/o any progress bar.
+~~Usually the hack boots as expected, but sometimes it stucks at the apple logo w/o any progress bar.
 So rebooting via Reset button is needed.
-Currently I've no clue why that is happening.
+Currently I've no clue why that is happening.~~

 # Current State?

 ~~ACPI Patches introduced according to guide 2 for Gigabyte Z690 mainboards since neither mouse nor keyboard were working and restart of the whole system was needed.
 Has to be observed further if Sleep has killed USB functionality.~~

-Currently booting is possible w/ just a small issue, the additionally connected USB-Keyboard is not working, unless USB-C is disconnected while boot.
+Currently booting is possible w/ just a small issue: ~~the additionally connected USB-Keyboard~~ USB 2.0 (USB legacy mode is enabled in BIOS) seems not to be working, unless USB-C is disconnected before boot, so I guess it's not OC related but more a generell issue.

 At the moment I'm being quite satisfied with the system.
 Added GPRW renaming to improve S3 handling.
 Needs some more testing.